JanssenProject/jans/docs/im/im-user.md

 Selection:
 ```

+## Update an User resource:

-4. **Update an User resource**: You can update an user resources by its ID also.
+You can update an user resources by its ID also.
 If you enter an ID of an user resource, It will show a list of attributes.
 You can select any of theme one by one to update each value of its property.

 ```